BlueGummi/charmos/documentation.md

 ### **Ideas** should be written in standard markdown in code comments

 **Ideas** should be written in an active voice, without unnecessary jargon.

+Referring to the reader with "you", or the author/speaker as "I" is permissible for **Ideas**, particularly **Big** and **Small** ones that are more "inward facing" (less about theory, more about implementation).
+However, try to keep the **Idea** more like a piece of documentation and less like a text message.

 Unicode diagrams can be embedded in **Ideas** if needed.